Ikabot-Collective/ikabot/README.md

 11. Buy resources

-	It allows you to choose what type of resource to buy and what quantity.
+	It allows you to choose what type of resource to buy and how much.
 It automatically purchases the different offers from the cheapest to the most expensive.

 12. Update Ikabot

 	It updates _ikabot_

 When you set an action in _ikabot_, you can enter and play ikariam without any problems.
-The only drawback that you may have is that the session expires, this is normal and if it happens simply re-enter.
+The only drawback that you may have is that the session expires, this is normal and if it happens just re-enter.

 ### Install